Wildlife Watching at Canoe Creek State Park

 Canoe Lake is great for seeing migrating waterfowl.

-The wetlands along Mary Ann's Creek are frequented by:
+The wetlands and fields along Mary Anns Creek are frequented by:

-Because of Canoe Creek State Park’s excellent biodiversity and habitats, the park has been designated an Important Bird Area by the National Audubon Society and an Important Mammal Area by the Pennsylvania Game Commission.
+Because of Canoe Creek State Park’s excellent biodiversity and habitats, the park has been designated as Important Bird Area #76 by the National Audubon Society and is included in the Susquehanna River Birding and Wildlife Trail.

 Checklists and geocaching brochures can be obtained at the education center or the park office.

 The Frank Felbaum Bat Sanctuary hosts a nursery colony of little brown bats.
-Historically an important colony due to its numbers, it has attracted attention of both park visitors and biologists over the years.
+Historically an important colony due to its numbers, it has attracted the attention of both park visitors and biologists throughout the years.

 On warm summer nights, visitors attend programs and watch the emergence of scores of bats.